rozza/mongo-java-driver/docs/reference/content/driver/getting-started/quick-tour.md

 ```
 ## Aggregations

 Sometimes we need to aggregate the data stored in MongoDB.
-The aggregation framework, performs stage-based aggregation and requires
+The aggregation framework performs stage-based aggregation and requires
 a list of aggregation operators.
 The most basic pipeline stages provide filters that operate like queries and document transformations
-that modify the form of the output document.
+that modify the structure of the output document.

 Below we'll do a simple two step transformation that will calculate the value of `i * 10`.
 First we find all Documents
 where `i > 0` by using the [`Aggregates.match`]({{< relref "builders/aggregation.md#match" >}})